CMDB

 Me: What’s the cost of not having this in place?

-Michail: Time.
+Mikhail: Time.
 Especially during audits.

 Me: Is this mostly about compliance, or are there ops benefits too?

-Michail: Oh, it’s way deeper than compliance.
+Mikhail: Oh, it’s way deeper than compliance.
 Let me give you NASA.

 Their security team needed to flag publicly exposed S3 buckets, Azure Blobs, and GCP buckets — as they appeared.
 They were relying on scans that ran every 6–12 hours.
-Not fast enough.

-Reason 4: Versioned config data enables root cause analysis
+Change control & CMDB visibility: Versioned config data enables root cause analysis

-Michail: Root cause analysis is where cloud configuration management snapshots shine.
+Mikhail: Root cause analysis is where cloud configuration management snapshots shine.

 A pharma client had a production breach — nothing major, but enough to trigger panic.
 Turned out, their CI pipeline had been inserting unapproved AMIs with exposed SSH ports.
 Nobody noticed until the logs got weird.